Climate and Nature Bill: 2019–2024 Parliament

-2019–2024 Parliament
+2019–2021 session

 Bill 172

 In the 2019–2021 session, Caroline Lucas presented the bill on 2 September 2020.
 It received its first reading the same day.
 Its scheduled second reading of 12 March 2021 did not take place.
 11 MPs co-sponsored the bill: Alan Brown (SNP), Claire Hanna (SDLP), Wera Hobhouse (Lib Dem), Clive Lewis (Labour), Liz Saville Roberts (Plaid Cymru), Stephen Farry (Alliance), Ben Lake (Plaid Cymru), Tommy Sheppard (SNP), Alex Sobel (Labour/Co-op), Zarah Sultana (Labour) and Nadia Whittome (Labour).

-Lucas also tabled a corresponding, cross-party early day motion—EDM 832—about the bill on 2 September 2020.
+Lucas also tabled a corresponding, cross party early day motion—EDM 832—about the bill on 2 September 2020.
 It was supported by 92 MPs (including Jim Shannon, DUP) and called on the Conservative Government to support the bill, noting its enactment would:

 Ensure that the UK plays its fair and proper role in limiting global temperatures to 1.5°C by taking account of the UK's entire carbon footprint, including consumption emissions released overseas as a result of goods manufactured abroad for use in the UK, [and] that it would [also] actively improve the natural world by protecting and restoring the UK's ecosystems, and end the damage to nature caused by supply chains.